-Gorillas are more typically vegetarian, with less emphasis on fruit.
-Several years ago a very elegant study was done on the relationship between body size and diet in primates (and some other mammal groups).
-The only primates on the list with pure diets were the very small species (which are entirely insectivorous) and the largest (which specialize in vegetarian diet).
-However, the spectrum of dietary preferences reflect the daily food intake needs of each body size and the relative availability of food resources in a tropical forest.
-Our closest relatives among the apes are the chimpanzees (i.e., anatomically, behaviorally, genetically, and evolutionarily), who frequently kill and eat other mammals (including other primates).
+A study was done to determine the correlation between body size and diet in primates (and some other mammal groups).
+The only primates on the list with pure diets were the very small species, which are entirely insectivorous, and the largest species, which specialize in a vegetarian diet.
+Apparently, “the spectrum of dietary preferences reflects the daily food intake needs of each body size and the relative availability of food resources in a tropical forest”.